-- Successfully complete any required in-service or other training; - Successfully complete a minimum of 6 investigations of which 3 must be comprehensive; and - Maintain Level I Inspection certification. - For non-FMCSA employees, be certified to conduct driver/vehicle inspections to the highest level required by the employing entity.
+- Successfully complete any required in-service or other training; - Successfully complete a minimum of 6 onsite investigations of which 3 may be focused; and - Maintain Level I Inspection certification. - For non-FMCSA employees, be certified to conduct driver/vehicle inspections to the highest level required by the employing entity.